RevenueHunt/docs/docs/how-to-guides/send-leads-to-shopify-customers.md

 You can add new customers automatically to your Shopify Customers list every time someone completes the quiz.
 Once someone leaves their email in the quiz, their Shopify Customer profile will be updated with their name, email, phone number and [customer tags](https://docs.revenuehunt.com/reference/quiz-builder/#customer-tags).

+This article explains how to connect your quiz to Shopify Customers and build a Shopify Flow targeted at quiz takers.

 ## Link Quiz to Shopify Customers

 1. Go to your quiz and click on the [Connect](https://docs.revenuehunt.com/reference/quiz-builder/#connect) tab on the top of the screen.
 This will open a tab where you can connect your quiz with multiple third-party services.